peter-evans/create-pull-request/docs/concepts-guidelines.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-### Using in an alpine linux container
+### Running in a container

-This action can be run inside an Alpine Linux container by pre-installing the correct binaries for the action's dependencies.
+This action can be run inside a container by installing the action's dependencies either in the Docker image itself, or during the workflow.

+The action requires `python3`, `pip3` and `git` to be installed and on the `PATH`.

-The following example workflow installs git and Python dependencies at the start of the job.
-You can also bake these dependencies into your own Alpine Docker image if you prefer.
-Note that git must be installed *before* running `actions/checkout`, otherwise it will just download the source of the repository instead of cloning it.
+Note that `actions/checkout` requires Git 2.18 or higher to be installed, otherwise it will just download the source of the repository instead of cloning it.

+**Alpine container example:**
 ```yml
 jobs:
   createPullRequestAlpine: